John W. McCarter: Government service

 McCarter served as a White House fellow in the Bureau of the Budget in 1966–1967, during the Johnson administration.
 He directed the Illinois Department of Finance and newly created Bureau of the Budget from 1969 to 1972, under Governor Richard B. Ogilvie.

 Later career

 Leaving Booz Allen, McCarter served as president and CEO of the Field Museum from 1996 until 2012, during which time McCarter was known for his work to modernize and expand the museum's mission.
 He has been a trustee of the University of Chicago, a trustee of Princeton University, a member of the Board of Governors of Argonne National Laboratory, a Regent of the Smithsonian Institution, a trustee and chair of Chicago's public television station WTTW, and has been a director or trustee of companies including W.W.
 Grainger, Janus Funds, and Divergence, Inc.

 Honors and awards

 McCarter is a Fellow of the American Academy of Arts and Sciences.
+In 2026, the Chicago History Museum selected him for the Marshall Field Making History Award for Distinction in Corporate Leadership and Innovation.